aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-json/_index.md

 title: "Aspose.Cells Cloud Web API – Convert Worksheet to JSON"
 second_title: "Document"
 ArticleTitle: "How to Convert a Spreadsheet Worksheet to JSON Using Aspose.Cells Cloud API"
-linktitle: "Convert Worksheet To Json"
+linktitle: "Convert Worksheet to JSON"
 type: docs
 url: /convert-worksheet-to-json/
-keywords: "Aspose.Cells Cloud, worksheet to JSON, spreadsheet conversion API, convert Excel to JSON, cloud spreadsheet API, PUT /cells/convert/worksheet/json, Excel JSON export"
+keywords: "Aspose.Cells Cloud, worksheet to JSON, Excel to JSON, API, conversion"
-description: "Learn how to convert a local Excel worksheet to JSON with Aspose.Cells Cloud API.
-This guide covers request parameters, response format, error handling, and real‑world use cases."
+description: "Learn how to convert an Excel worksheet to JSON using the Aspose.Cells Cloud API.
+This guide explains request parameters, response handling, error codes, and common use cases."
 weight: 100
 ---

 The **ConvertWorksheetToJson** endpoint reads a spreadsheet file from the local file system, extracts the specified worksheet, and returns its content as a JSON file.
 The conversion is performed entirely on Aspose.Cells Cloud servers, so no intermediate upload or storage is required.
 It supports password‑protected workbooks, custom font locations, and regional settings, delivering a fast, cloud‑native solution for exporting worksheet data to JSON for downstream processing.

-## **Convert Worksheet To Json API**
+## **Convert Worksheet To JSON API**

 ### API Endpoint